What's the Best Supermarket Salsa?

 This is another hot sauce that may challenge your definition of salsa.
 But props to the source: Bricia Lopez, author of Oaxaca: Home Cooking from the Heart of Mexico recommended it.
 “Be warned,” she says, “this is HOT.
 But it is my favorite to use on breakfast tacos and burritos.
 It’s a must-have in my fridge.”

 Thrillist burned: You had us at “beware.”
 This sauce does not play around.
+It's tangy and packs heat, but wow does it liven up our tastebuds.

 This is a small-batch salsa macha made with dried guajillo chiles and cloves in olive oil.
 It’s both earthy and delicate, the woodland sprite of salsas.
 “I could eat this all day long,” Lopez tells us.
 “I love it as a dip, or to pair with any seafood dish.”